marykeil/github.io/anime/midnight-s-death-in-my-hero-academia-explained/index.md

 U.A.
 High School boasts one of the best training programs in the world and has a faculty full of experienced superheroes.
-One of the faculty members is a superhero named Midnight (civilian name: Nemuri Kayama) who teaches a subject referred to as “modern hero art history” and has a quirk known as “Somnambulist” which gives her the ability to emit a sleep-inducing aroma from her bare skin.
-With her flirty personality, revealing attire, and dominatrix tendencies, Midnight is one of My Hero Academia’s more sexualized characters and as such is a fan favorite among certain sections of the series’ audience.
+One of the faculty members is a superhero named Midnight (civilian name: Nemuri Kayama) who teaches modern hero art history and has a quirk known as Somnambulist, which gives her the ability to emit a sleep-inducing aroma.
+With her flirty personality and revealing attire Midnight is one of My Hero Academia’s more sexualized characters, and, as such, is a fan favorite among certain sections of the series’ audience.
+Unfortunately for Midnight, her time was limited.

  Midnight Died During A Paranormal Liberation Front Ambush

-Unfortunately for Midnight fans, her time on My Hero Academia was limited.
 During the manga’s Paranormal Liberation War arc, fellow superhero Hawks learned the villainous Paranormal Liberation Front group intended to launch attacks on several major cities with the aim of destroying hero society.
 A team of superheroes, including My Hero Academia&#39;s Midnight, were instructed to storm the Paranormal Liberation Front headquarters and arrest its members, but the mission soon proved to be Midnight’s curtain call.